aschuma/aws-ec2-socks-proxy/README.md

 If the SSH server is located in a region that is not subject to GeoIP-restrictions, third parties will be unable to monitor your traffic or restrict access to websites because they will not know the true location of your browser

-And that's where AWS EC2 comes in:
+This is where AWS EC2 comes into play.
+The script offered by this repository embodies this fundamental concept:

 * Set up an EC2 instance on AWS in the region where you wish to access GeoIP protected content.
 * Establish a secure SSH tunnel from your local machine to the EC2 instance, forwarding traffic on port 4444.
 The